zdharma-continuum/zinit/README.md

   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

 * 15-01-2020
-  - There's a new function, `zpextract`, which unpacks given file.
+  - There's a new function, `zpextract`, which unpacks the given file.
 It supports many formats (notably also `dmg` images) – if there's a format that's unsupported please don't hesitate to [make a request](https://github.com/zdharma/zplugin/issues/new?template=feature_request.md)